NicoRicardi/geomtools/README.md

+Project name: geomtools
-Package for the manipulation of molecular geometries.
+Description: Package for the manipulation of molecular geometries.

-Install with "pip install -e ." or "pip install --user -e ."
+Installation: Install with "pip install -e ." or "pip install --user -e ."
+Usage: please check the wiki at --- and/or the docstrings